btf-org/flank/README.md

 Flank is a utility to help you manage your script runs.

-# Quickstart
+# Quickstart - Run a script

-The first step is to run a script through Flank.
+The first step is to run one of the scripts on your computer through Flank.

 <details>